denise-df/The-Librarian-from-Alexandria---804611/README.md

 *EnhancedFontCNN*:
-This is a deeper version of the baseline CNN and this architecture increased the model capacity by:
-- Adding additional convolutional layers
-- Using adaptive average pooling to manage input variations
-- Increasing dropout regularization
+This was our first deep learning model explicitly tailored for font classification.
+Its architecture includes 4 convolutional layers, each followed by BatchNorm and ReLU, with MaxPooling layers to downsample feature maps and an adaptive average pooling layer to standardize feature outputs.
+The classifier head is composed of two dense layers with dropout and batch normalization, leading into an 11-class softmax output.

+The first version was trained with:
+- Fixed learning rate (1e-4)
+- Adam optimizer with weight decay (1e-4)
+- ReduceLROnPlateau for learning rate adaptation

+&nbsp;

+Later, we refined the training by:
+- Using CosineAnnealingLR in combination with ReduceLROnPlateau
+- Starting with a higher learning rate (1e-3)
+- Introducing early stopping with a 3-epoch patience

+In total, the final EnhancedFontCNN was trained for 12 epochs and achieved a best validation accuracy of 43.65%.
 The purpose of this model was to ensure correct image preprocessing, patch extraction, label encoding, and training loop functionality.
-However, performance plateaued early (~50% accuracy).

 &nbsp;